itsmearafik/bike_sales_analysis/README.md

 This project was made in Ms Excel but can be viewed in Google sheets or Ms Excel.
 The final result: ![] (<https://github.com/itsmearafik/bike_sales_analysis/blob/main/Excel_bikesales_Project%20Dataset.xlsx>)

+This project covers data cleaning, data analysis and data visualization process using Microsoft excel, and this is the project’s documentation.

+The major aim of this project is to communicate insights via an interactive dashboard determining the demographic factors that influences bike purchases.
+I will be using bicycle buyers’ different demographics to gather my insights and give recommendations.

 Steps or Procedures used to complete the above tasks:

 ## 1. Duplicate the raw data